 You can also receive more detailed information by visiting the International Student Services and Programs website.

 In addition to your Division of Graduate Studies Admission (University) process, you must also apply directly to the Department program coordinator.
 The deadline to apply for the Fall 2017 GIS program is August 1, 2017.
 Admission for the Spring term is not accepted as the program spans two consecutive semesters.

 Your Application should also include the following materials:

-- A statement of purpose outlining your reasons for attending the GIS Certificate of Advanced Study program (if you did not submit one with your online University-level application through CSU Mentor);
+- A statement of purpose outlining your reasons for attending the GIS Certificate of Advanced Study program (if you did not submit one with your online University-level application through Graduate Admissions);

 - One letter of recommendation from an individual who can attest to your preparation for advanced study (this letter may be included in the application sent by you, or may be sent separately by your evaluator); Download in Word or Adobe PDF format.

 - International students must also submit an unofficial copy of TOEFL (Test of English as a Foreign Language) scores.
 Our international students must score a minimum 80 composite TOEFL or a 6.5 overall band score on the IELTS.

 Please email the above Additional Application Materials to:

 Dr. Zhi (Luke) Wang, GIS Program Coordinator